yh392261226/enhancd/README.md

 - Go back to a specific parent directory like [zsh-bd](https://github.com/Tarrasch/zsh-bd)
 - Fuzzy search in a similar name directory
 - Support standard input (`echo $HOME | cd` is acceptable)
-- Custom options (user-defined option is acceptable)
+- Custom options (You can use user-defined options)
+- Custom Tab behavior

 ### Fuzzy search